zeroasiccorp/umi/README.md

 Hosts:

-* Send read, write, and ctrl requests
+* Send read, write memory access request messages
 * Validate and execute incoming response
 * Identify egress interface through which to send requests (in case of multiple)

 Devices:

-* Validate and execute incoming requests
+* Validate and execute incoming memory request messages
 * Initiate response messages when required
 * Identify egress interface through which to send responses (in case of multiple)